makeyourownmaker/KaggleTitanicModels/README.md

     | regLogistic       | 0.8295   | 0.6356 | 172.626        |
     | glmboost          | 0.8284   | 0.6333 | 10.090         |

-Note: The xgbDART method has surprisinly bad performance on the Kaggle leaderboard.
+Note: The xgbDART method has surprisingly bad performance on the Kaggle leaderboard.